leighajarett/pedometer/README.md

 ## Re-generating bindings
-The bindings that allow the dart code to call the platform code
+The bindings that allow the dart code to call the platform code have already been generated [here](/lib).
+You can regenerate them by following the steps below.

 ### FFIgen
 Configuration for FFIgen is [here](/ffigen.yaml) for the [CoreMotion](https://developer.apple.com/documentation/coremotion) framework.
 FFIgen currently does not support autogenerating the code to handle callbacks.
-So, there were a few steps needed to appropriately handle callbacks in Objective-C. You can [read more here]().
+So, there were a few steps needed to appropriately handle callbacks in Objective-C. You can [read more here](https://dart.dev/guides/libraries/objective-c-interop#callbacks-and-multithreading-limitations).

 `dart run ffigen --config ffigen.yaml`